xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WINDOWS**(type\_num, match\_text)

-Type\_num    is a number that specifies which types of workbooks are returned by WINDOWS, according to the following table.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies which types of workbooks are returned by WINDOWS, according to the following table.

 |               |                                                        |
 | ------------- | ------------------------------------------------------ |